Instead of throwing away unwanted, leftover or out of date food, find out how to reduce food waste and save cash in the process.

 To put it into a bit more context, we are throwing away a whopping £15.5 billion of food!

-Whether it’s down to bad planning, sheer laziness or bad food management, that amount of waste is not only hitting our pockets but it’s not really helping the environment either.
+Whether it’s down to bad planning, sheer laziness or bad food management, that amount of waste is not only hitting our pockets, but it’s not really helping the environment either.

 Having a plan and list in place instead of just putting items in the trolley will prevent you from overspending and wasting went off food.

 Best before vs use by

-Best before means that you can still eat it after the date but it may start to lose flavour – it won’t harm you if you eat it (as long as you don’t wait for years to eat it!).
+Best before means that you can still eat it after the date, but it may start to lose flavour – it won’t harm you if you eat it (as long as you don’t wait for years to eat it!).

-First in first out
+First in, first out

 When unpacking groceries, move older products to the front of the fridge or freezer and put the newer items in the back.

-From vegetables, meat and fruit; buying frozen will allow the food to last much longer and you won’t have to keep an eye on the dates as you would with fresh.
+From vegetables, meat and fruit, buying frozen will allow the food to last much longer, and you won’t have to keep an eye on the dates as you would with fresh.

 Serve up the right portions

-Although, when it comes to adding another potato to our mash, or a carrot to the vegetables, we can quite often have too much (we do use it for leftovers, though).
+Although, when it comes to adding another potato to our mash, or a carrot to the vegetables, we often have too much (we do use it for leftovers, though).

 Leftovers for lunch

-We don’t waste it though but instead pop the leftovers into a Tupperware pot and keep it for lunch the next day.
+We don’t waste it, though but instead pop the leftovers into a Tupperware pot and keep it for lunch the next day.